Cowboy Capital of the World FAQS

 What’s a dude?
 What’s a dude ranch?

-In today’s slang a dude can be used for a name for anyone or refer to anything that is cool.
+In today’s slang, a dude can be used for anyone or refer to anything that is cool.
 However in the old west, a dude referred to a person that had moved from the city to the west and did not know how to function in the frontier.
-In Bandera, the term refers to a person that is not familiar with the cowboy lifestyle and a dude ranch is a ranch that welcomes dudes to come and experience that lifestyle for a time.
+In Bandera, the term refers to a person that is not familiar with the cowboy lifestyle and a dude ranch is a ranch that welcomes dudes to come and experience that lifestyle.
 Today we most refer to our ranches as guest ranches and their visitors as guests to denote that they are places where they can relax, enjoy, and experience a taste of the old west in modern surroundings.

 Is Medina Lake a constant level lake?

 Medina Lake is not a constant level lake.
 All of the water that fills the lake comes from the Medina River whose headwaters are in Bandera.
 However, the lake was built a little over a 100 years ago as an irrigation lake for Bexar, Medina, and Atascosa Counties that are south of Bandera County.
 Bandera County does have a County Park that is accessible for recreation and has a boat launch.
 There are several other outfitters offering services at the lake.

 A chicken fried steak has nothing to do with chicken except share the same type of batter.
 It is tenderized piece of beef steak that is dipped into milk and egg and then dredged in seasoned flour to create a batter coating.
 Once the meat is coated it is deep fried just like fried chicken.
 It seems like today you can find almost everything “chicken fried” from ribs to pork loin to bacon.